Create SEDesign from experimental groups

 contrast names in downstream analyses.

-This step does not call base::make.names()
+This step does not call base::make.names(), so that

 step should be run beforehand if required.